Combinatorial Proofs in Bordered Heegaard Floer homology: Introduction

 \subsection{Acknowledgements}

 I would like to thank Peter Ozsv\'ath for offering the ideas which led to this paper, and to Zolt\'an Szab\'o and Robert Lipshitz for many suggestions.
 I also want to thank the Simons Center for Geometry and Physics for their hospitality when part of this work is done.
+Finally, I thank the referee for many helpful comments.